Garfield100/check24_gendev/README.md

 To run:
 1. Run Valkey with `just run_valkey`
-2. Either detatch or open a new terminal and run `just run_home` and enjoy the warmth from your CPU
+2. Either detatch or open a new terminal and run `just run_home` and enjoy the warmth from your CPU as it compiles.
+Once that's done it will start running.

 ## Image attributions